Invasion Percolation on Power-Law Branching Processes: The scaling limit of future maximum backbone weights

 In the following, we present the details of this proof.
 However, first, we make a remark on calibrating the process at time 0 properly: \begin{remark}[Calibrating the starting positions] In the proof overview, we speak of multiple processes that are linked via couplings.
 We make sure that the couplings are proper by aligning the starting position via a.s.\ finite stopping times, $n_1$ defined in \eqref{eq:def_n1_stoptime} and $\tau_1$ and $\tau_2$ defined in \eqref{eq:def_tau_stoptime}.
 In the limit, these stopping times disappear, but they are necessary to formalise the proof.
-We refer to \apref{B.3}{app:sec_Starting_points} for an illustrating figure and discussion. \end{remark} \paragraphi{Part 1 - Bounds on the jump chain} We first define an auxiliary non-increasing Markov jump-process that is key in the following analysis.
-For $U_k\sim \Unif[0,1]$ i.i.d, we define for $0<\varepsilon\ll1 $ and $\eta\in(-\varepsilon,\varepsilon)$
+We refer to Figure \ref{fig:doublefigsstarttimes} for an illustrating figure. \end{remark}